JoshWilkins2013/JupyterNotebooks/README.md

-# JupyterNotebooks
+# Jupyter Notebooks

-Collection of miscellaneous analyses done in jupyter See here for the binder (A jupyter server hosting these files!): https://hub.mybinder.org/user/joshwilkins2013-jupyternotebooks-fkoz5x28/tree
+Collection of miscellaneous analyses done in jupyter.<br>
+See here for the binder (A jupyter server hosting these files!):<br>
+https://hub.mybinder.org/user/joshwilkins2013-jupyternotebooks-fkoz5x28/tree

 ## Output Power Controller